DTS-STN/babel-rules-engine/README.md

 ### Division of rules into separate APIs

 While we advocate for a large-scale Rules-as-Code system, it may not make sense to put a variety of different rules into one single project.
-This could cause too much overhead when trying to make changes to the rules, and a lot of the rules may not have anything to do with eachother.
+This could cause too much overhead when trying to make changes to the rules, and a lot of the rules may not have anything to do with each other.

 This brings up the difficult question of deciding *how* exactly to split up the code-bases for different RaC APIs.
 One possibility is to align it with the government documents themselves, which could promote these APIs as a "coded version" of the written rules.
 In this case, the API would encode precisely the target rule document (policy/regulation/legslation) - nothing more, nothing less.
 It may be the case that a general approach to this problem could be defined, and then adapting the approach as needed, due to the variety of government rules.